How to Find YouTubers to Play Your Indie Game

 - Channel description: scroll to the bottom of the About tab.
 Many creators leave a Gmail or “business inquiries” line right there.
 No CAPTCHA, no friction.

 - “View Email Address” button: under the About tab on desktop.
-Click → CAPTCHA → email.
-Hard limit: 50/day per Google account.
-Log into a second account to keep going.
+Click it, solve a CAPTCHA, get the email.
+YouTube caps this at roughly 5 reveals a day per Google account, so log into additional accounts to keep going.

 - Linked socials: Twitter/X bio often has an email or a Linktree.